 - Advocate and implement the “Results-Only Work Environment”

 - Hire brilliant people and get out of their way in order to produce the best software

 I’ve presented at conferences, meetups, and for organizations and corporations.
 I’d be happy to present at your conference on software development, managing high-performance software teams, building amazing engineering cultures, or anything else found within my blog.

-I’m also available for longer-term consulting engagements to help maximize the potential in your existing development team or help you build one from scratch.
+I’m also available for longer-term consulting engagements to help maximize the potential in your existing development/product team or help you build one from scratch.

 For more details, please see my speaking and consulting page.

 I started writing BASIC on an old Apple IIe’s in middle school and my family’s first computer was an Apple IIc.
 In high school, I attended National Computer Camp where I learned Pascal and C – and played entirely too much Doom.

 I went to Miami University, in Oxford, OH and graduated with a bachelors in Computer Science and later returned for my MBA.
 I have worked as a programmer, database administrator, lead Ruby on Rails developer for a non-profit, was CTO for The J. Peterman Company, helped create an awesome open-source mobile application framework as Director of Development for Toura, and built an amazing development team and disruptive financial application as CTO at Funding Gates.

 I’m particularly inspired by the writing and philosophy of: